marleriee/RHRV_SDU/README.md

 ##### Frequency Analysis

 Next, a similar for-loop is used for frequency-analysis.
+This step takes a bit more time.

 ```{r "Frequency Analysis", warning=FALSE}
 results = data.frame();